FSU-COP4610-Spring-2023/project-1-ctime/README.txt

    or is located in a directroy path on the machine.
 - tilde.rs
 -- file that implements tilde expansion to the home directory of the current machine
+- echoFunc.rs
+-- after main.rs checks for echo command, function here checks for inputs follwing echo to be printed out to the user
 - main.rs
 -- calls functions from all of the afformentioned files to run the shell.
 Checks for key characters to determine what commands are being run an executing.